• Skip to primary navigation

 Instructions

-• In a medium bowl, combine pork, soy sauce, cornstarch, sugar, and pepper.
-Allow to marinate for at least 10 minutes.
+• In a medium bowl, mix together the pork, soy sauce, cornstarch, sugar, and pepper until evenly combined.

-• Slightly prop a large baking sheet, placing paper towels under the lower end to catch any excess moisture.
+• Slightly prop a large baking sheet, placing paper towels along the lower end to catch any excess moisture.
 Spread the filling out on the baking sheet to cool.
-Once filling has cooled, use a paper towel to press out any excess moisture.
+Once filling has cooled to room temperature, use a paper towel to press out any excess moisture.

 • Facebook